pism/pism/doc/sphinx/getting-started.rst

 The hybrid model includes sliding, and it is important to evaluate that aspect of the output.
 However, though it is critical to the response of the ice to changes in climate, basal sliding velocity is essentially unobservable in real ice sheets.
 On the other hand, because of relatively-recent advances in radar and image technology and processing [Joughin2002]_, the surface velocity of an ice sheet is an observable.

-So, how good is our model result ``velsurf_mag``?
-Figure :numref:`fig-csurfvsobserved` compares the radar-observed ``surfvelmag`` field in the downloaded SeaRISE-Greenland data file ``Greenland_5km_v1.1.nc`` with the just-computed PISM result.
+So, how good is our model result ``velsurf_mag``?  :numref:`fig-csurfvsobserved` compares the radar-observed ``surfvelmag`` field in the downloaded SeaRISE-Greenland data file ``Greenland_5km_v1.1.nc`` with the just-computed PISM result.
 The reader might agree with these broad qualitative judgements:

 \begin{figure}[ht]
 \includegraphics{Greenland-5km-v1p1-surfvelmag} \includegraphics{g20km-10ka-hy-csurf} \includegraphics{g10km-10ka-hy-csurf}